AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added ``color`` keyword support to the ``vizSupport.createCustomModel()`` method
 - Updated :ref:`cppModules-4` to explain how now the swig interface to vectors of input/output messages are now auto-generated when making Basilisk project
+- added documentation about creating and importing custom Unity addressable assets in :ref:`vizardCustomUnityModels`.

 Version 2.1.4 (Oct.
 1, 2022)